ndemou/bconv/README.md

 ## Installation

-The code was tested under Linux with python 3.
+The code was tested under Linux with python 3 (thanks to Rimas Kudelis).

 To run it save both bconv and pybraille.py somewhere in your path and make bconv executable (`chmod u+x /path/to/saved/files/bconv`)